Contact us

 (Note: these steps may vary depending on the browser version)

-2. Go to Security and Privacy, and you will see the "Accept cookies" option to activate or deactivate the box.
+2. Go to Security and Privacy; you will see the Accept cookies option to enable or disable it.

 Windows Phone Devices